Panuveitis

 Panuveitis also known as Diffuse uveitis or Total uveitis is an eye disease affecting the internal structures of the eye.
-In this inflammation occurs throughout the uveal tract, with no specific areas of predominant inflammation.
+This inflammation occurs throughout the uveal tract, with no specific areas of predominant inflammation.
 In most cases, along with the uvea, the retina, vitreous humor, optic nerve or lens are also involved.

 Definition

 Panuitis is a type of uveitis in which inflammation occurs throughout the uveal tract, with no specific areas of predominant inflammation.
 In most cases, along with the uvea, the retina, vitreous humor, optic nerve or lens are involved.

 International Uveitis Study Group (IUSG) defines panuveitis as generalized inflammation of all three parts (iris, ciliary body and choroid) of the uvea.